mgriebling/SwiftMath/README.md

 ##### 2. Universal Line Breaking (Fallback)
 For very long text within single atoms, breaks at Unicode word boundaries using Core Text with number protection (prevents splitting numbers like "3.14").

+See `MULTILINE_IMPLEMENTATION_NOTES.md` for implementation details and recent changes.

 #### Fully Supported Cases

 These atom types work perfectly with interatom line breaking: